Velossoraptor/CSE341-Team01-FinalProject/readMe.md

 * This will make it easy for teammates, testers, and future developers to explore and understand how to use our Simple Marketplace API.

 I hope it all makes sense.

+Happiness part2

+Team, I’ve updated the protected routes to use the new Google OAuth authentication middleware (verifyGoogleToken) instead of the old authenticate middleware.

+Originally, I used the authenticate middleware because our project was set up for custom JWT authentication.
+Now that we’ve switched to Google OAuth, I’ve replaced all uses of authenticate with verifyGoogleToken to match our new authentication flow.
+The authorizeAdminOrEmployee middleware is still used for role-based access.

+This make sure that our routes are consistent with the team’s agreed approach and that only users with valid Google tokens and the right roles can access protected endpoints.